-AP compiles editorial style guide for Summer GamesApril 5, 2012 http://www.apstylebook.com/.
+To help with spellings and usage in coverage of the London Summer Olympics, The Associated Press compiled an editorial style guide of essential terms, spellings and definitions.
+Some terms are from the Olympics entries in the AP Stylebook: http://www.apstylebook.com/.
 Others are common usage in AP sports stories.
 The terms include input from Steve Wilson, AP's Olympics beat writer for more than 20 years.

 See the list of terms below that were sent to AP members and subscribers in an April 5 advisory.